Skip to content

 Persistent Low Mood

-A heaviness that lingers day after day, making even small tasks feel overwhelming and joyless.
+A heaviness that lingers day after day, making even the smallest tasks feel like a lot to ask of yourself.

 Loss of Interest

-Things that used to bring joy or meaning now feel flat, distant, or not worth the effort.
+Things that used to feel meaningful or enjoyable now seem distant, flat, or just not worth it.

 Fatigue & Low Energy

-Constant tiredness that sleep doesn't fix — everything requires more effort than it should.
+Constant tiredness that rest doesn't seem to ease.
+Everything takes more out of you than it should.

 Difficulty Concentrating

-Brain fog, forgetfulness, and trouble making decisions that used to come easily.
+Brain fog, forgetfulness, and trouble making decisions that once felt straightforward.

 Sleep Disruption

-Sleeping too much, too little, or waking in the early hours with a mind that won't settle.
+Sleeping too much, too little, or lying awake in the early hours with thoughts that won't slow down.

 Sound Familiar?